chaseoli/backend-code-challenge/README.md

 TODO: Migrate to loopback.io instead of TSOA if there is time

-### Postman Collections

-TODO: add collections and provide link

-### OpenAPI Definition (Swagger)

-TODO: implement and provide a link

-## Database
+## Database Selection

 <img src="screenshots/dbBattle.jpg" width="500" />
 While the _Pokemon_ data appears to be consistently structured currently (which is good for a SQL pattern), _Pokemons_ have a tendency to evolve and change given the unpredictable nature of super powers.
 Therefore, I have chosen a document db (ie: Mongo) so that I will have more agility in the long-run when it comes to mutating the data structure as the project matures over time.
 I will take care to build typed interfaces for my data models so as to thwart against data inconsistencies at scale.
 In general, when implemented properly, it has been my experience the a document DB can be used to more easily achieve performance at scale if the data structure is normalized and flattened as much as possible.
 Furthermore, using MongoDB Atlas, I can get up and running quickly with a highly available DB cluster and not have to worry about about db hosting, for free!

-### Mutating state with ***Favorites*** field
+### Mutating state with **_Favorites_** field
 The challenge in data modeling is balancing performance with the needs of the application.
 The more efficient your data retrieval pattern the better your performance at scale.
-We could choose to simply add a favorites *boolean* field to each Pokemon object and we would be done.
-However, there are some problems with this approach when considering the future of this application.
-Specifically, It is unlikely that my favorite pokemon are everyone's favorite pokemon.
-If we continue to mutate the Pokemon object directly, each Pokemon record would start to get very large if we had to track favorites by user with each pokemon record.
-Eventually, the application queries would stall at scale.
-Also there is a separation of concern issue.
-What if we want to add more pokemon in the future?
-If we took the aggregated approach we would need to ask all our users if the new pokemon is one of their favorites in order for our data to complete.
-This is unreasonable.
-Therefore, a better approach would be to create a users profile collection which tracks favorites separate from the pokemon data themselves, along with other user specific concerns.
-You might ask yourself, but doesn't this duplicate or make my dataset larger?
-Sometimes, yes.
-When designing data models, it is not enough to consider the easiest way to represent a single record, instead always consider the application usage of the data and how it may be impacted by future queries, updates, and processing.
+We could choose to simply add a favorites _boolean_ field to each Pokemon object and we would be done.
+However, there are some problems with this approach see detailed discussion at [https://github.com/chaseoli/backend-code-challenge/blob/d6c4b0d612fd9041d01de1c466770c79d6b88bda/api/src/models/pokemon.type.d.ts#L51](https://github.com/chaseoli/backend-code-challenge/blob/d6c4b0d612fd9041d01de1c466770c79d6b88bda/api/src/models/pokemon.type.d.ts#L51)

 NOTE: I decided to take this a step further and add a authentication mechanism to allow logged-in users to track their favorites.

 ## UI (Front-end)

-TODO: create angular with carbon components, as a bonus to visualize the data if there is time
-TODO: include a giphy animation of ui and how it works

-## Tests

-TODO: TDD, Mocha, Chain, How to run?...
+See a live demo UI at https://pokemon-dcb38.web.app/
+NOTE: First time users will need to register for an account with a email and password.
+The register link is on the home page.

 ## Deployment

-TODO: Docker container / serverless
+### UI Deployment
+The ui is deployed as a single page application like a CDN or using cloud storage.
+Please see `npm run deploy-dev` for more details regarding deployment.

-# Deployment
+### API Server Deployment

-# Hosting
+I contemplated using Kubernetes to deploy this, however a cluster with 3 min nodes is expensive and overkill for the needs of the this project.
+I decided to take advantage of deploying the node.js server to GCP app-engine which will operate almost entirely for free.

-# Secret Manager
+## Secret Manager
+The api should NEVER have the ability to write/update secrets.
+The API should only consume these configurations via the secret manager.
+The system admin will be manually provisioning secrets thought cloud UI Console.
+This project makes use of GCPs secret manager and integrates securely with App-engine.